 Here are three reasons you should integrate mobile applications into your current ERP:

-While an ERP system can help companies by eliminating data silos and increasing their depth of data analysis, these applications can still limit an organization's growth potential.
-Mobile solutions, however, allow employees to access the same data regardless of where their jobs take them – within the four wall of the warehouse or out in the field.
+While an ERP system can help companies by eliminating data silos and increasing their depth of data analysis, these applications can still limit an organization’s growth potential.
+Mobile solutions, however, allow employees to access the same data regardless of where their jobs take them – within the four walls of the warehouse or out in the field.

 For example, imagine two teams of field salespeople.
 The first team is using a traditional manual paper-based process where they gather information and at the end of the day bring that data back to the office for someone to data enter.
 A second team is using a smart mobile device that is integrated with the company’s Enterprise Resource Planning solution.
 This system automatically updates the ERP, giving onsite managers the type of data they need to make high-level business decisions in real-time.

 Which system has the better chance of improving a company’s supply chain management?